PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 ..
 [16] The additional implementation work required to package and distribute the resulting implementation.

 ..
 [17] The cost to maintain this option over the course of continuing ZKAPAuthorizer development.

+..
+[18] Tahoe-LAFS mutable objects should be written by at most one writer or consistency issues arise.
+	The writer for this replica directory is exactly the one Tahoe-LAFS client node which created it.
+	If that client node's directory is lost then there should never be another write to the replica directory.
+	By putting the write capability there we ensure that the ability to write to the replica directory is lost with the client.

+	Additionally,
+	if the write capability is in the database itself then it can be obtained using the read capability.
+	By avoiding this capability amplification we support the goal of preventing changes to the replica from outside of the replication system.

+	If the write capability is somehow lost from this directory *without* the whole client being lost then the replica will have to be reconfigured.
+	This is not a catastrophic failure mode since even as it progresses the old replica directory remains available for recovery.